glcomponents/glcomponents.github.io/README.md

 Refecatoring this repository.

-Will publish the custom elements based on ecmascript 6 for JSON-LD here.

-Publishing will be at Google Cloud Run via GROW
+Need to resolve the approach for generating the components and working on them plush publishing them for use.